wavesoft/nanomsg-transport-ofi/README.md

 Nanomsg transport for interfacing with the OpenFabrics Interfaces (OFI) Library (libfabric).

-__WARNING: This project is currently unoptimised and should not be used in production!__
+__WARNING: This is an early alpha release!
+This project is currently unoptimised and should not be used in production!__

 ## Known Problems

- 1. `usnic` provider does not seem to support the `FI_SHUTDOWN` event and therefore the
+ 1. `usnic` provider does not seem to support the `FI_SHUTDOWN` event and therefore a `bound` socket will run out of file descriptors if many connections are attempted to be established.
- 2. The current implementation breaks the zero-copy principle [here](blob/master/src/transports/ofi/sofi.c#L245) and [here](blob/master/src/transports/ofi/sofi.c#L342), and therefore has some performance penalties.
+ 2. The current implementation breaks the zero-copy principle [here](src/transports/ofi/sofi.c#L245) and [here](src/transports/ofi/sofi.c#L342), and therefore has some performance penalties.

 ## How to compile